TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 How to use TheSyDeKick
 ======================

-TheSyDeKick is a multi-tool simulation and developement environment for developing systems.
+TheSyDeKick is a multi-tool simulation and development environment for developing systems.
 It targets to using a single control environment to simulate,design and measure the system components with various tools by using a single "Control environment" for control, analysis, and visualization of the results.